dial9-rs/dial9-rs.github.io/content/blog/principles-for-fast-tokio-applications.md

 - Runtime-wide operations such as `spawn_blocking` are prominent in flamegraphs.
 - The global queue is consistently deep.
 In a healthy application it should generally stay close to empty; in a saturated application, it can take a long time to drain.

-### Be extremely careful with blocking mutexes
+### Be extremely careful with mutexes

-One of the easiest ways to stall an entire runtime is to block a worker on a contended synchronous mutex and then hold that mutex for a long time.
+One of the easiest ways to stall an entire runtime is to block a worker on a contended mutex.

-A pattern I have seen in practice is a metrics registry stored behind a mutex or read-write lock.
+Things like a metrics registry stored behind a mutex or read-write lock are especially susceptible to this issue.
 If a flush holds the lock while doing expensive work, every Tokio worker may eventually schedule a task that tries to record a metric and blocks on the same lock.
-The runtime can grind to a halt as its workers become blocked.
-In severe cases, no worker remains available to drive I/O.
+Stealing becomes impossible because every worker is stuck!

-Keep synchronous-mutex critical sections in async applications extremely short and bounded.
+Keep critical sections in async applications extremely short (e.g a single hashmap update).
+RWLocks are almost never the right primitive to use as they still create contention on atomics, even for the read path.
 Do not hold the lock while flushing, performing I/O, or awaiting another future.

-An async-aware mutex prevents the worker thread itself from blocking, but it does not make long or highly contended critical sections cheap.
+`tokio::sync::Mutex` trades one issue for another: Tokio Mutexes are much more expensive to lock, susceptible to subtle issues like [FutureLock](https://rfd.shared.oxide.computer/rfd/0609) and are really only appropriate if the critical section is multiple milliseconds.

 **How do I know if I have this problem?**